 But he was puzzled by my friendliness.
 He asked me who I knew among the noblemen of the city.
 I said that I had come to Ṭihrán only recently and that I was involved in cleansing my soul and therefore had met no one.
 This caused him to be even more curious about me.
 He appointed some people to spy on me and so discovered that I was a Bahá’í.

 When I went to visit him again, he would not see me.
-“We receive one hundred thousand túmáns a year from the United States to teach the Faith of Christ,” he said.
+“We receive one hundred thousand túmán a year from the United States to teach the Faith of Christ,” he said.
 “But you are a Bahá’í and have come here to infiltrate our group and hunt for converts.”

 “I have not come here to hunt for converts from your congregation,” I replied, “but to find if you profess this faith for the sake of money or for the sake of God.
 Now I see that you love only money and power.”